Preparing For An Earthquake A Complete Preparedness Checklist

 Purifying Water

-If in case that bottled water becomes unavailable, worry not because there are other ways to purify water and make it safe for drinking.
+If bottled water becomes unavailable, don't worry—there are other ways to purify water and make it safe for drinking.

-The first method is boiling.
-Boiling is the safest method that is known to all humanity.
-Heat the water at a boiling point for up to one minute.
+The first method is boiling, which is the safest known to humanity.
+Heat the water to a boiling point for up to one minute.

 Then, filter the water through a coffee filter or clean cloth.